kumahq/kuma-website/app/docs/dev/introduction/how-kuma-works.md

 * **Hard to deploy**: Many moving parts, which need to be running optimally at the same time, makes it harder to run and scale a Service Mesh due to the side-effect of higher operational costs.
 * **Hard to distribute**: Across different clouds, different data-centers and different Kubernetes clusters with non-intuitive service discovery and connectivity.

-Kuma exists today to provide a pragmatic journey to implementing Service Mesh for the entire organization and for every team: for those running on modern Kubernetes environments and for those running on more traditional platforms like Virtual Machines and Bare Metal.
+{{site.mesh_product_name}} exists today to provide a pragmatic journey to implementing Service Mesh for the entire organization and for every team: for those running on modern Kubernetes environments and for those running on more traditional platforms like Virtual Machines and Bare Metal.

 * **Universal and Kubernetes-Native**: Platform-agnostic, can run and operate anywhere on both Kubernetes and VMs.
 * **Single and Multi-Zone**: To support multiple clouds, regions and Kubernetes clusters with out of the box multi-zone connectivity thanks to the native service discovery and ingress capability.